1006 Absence from Work

 -

-Employees, who are granted a leave of absence without pay for at least thirty (30) calendar days, may be paid in lump sum for all accrued and unused annual leave that has not been forfeited, up to a maximum of 360 hours.
+An annual leave payout can occur when an employee request and is granted a leave of absence without pay for at least thirty (30) calendar days or more.
+If granted the employee may be paid in lump sum for all accrued and unused annual leave that has not been forfeited, up to a maximum of 360 hours.

 -